chrisullyott/udacity-fsnd-final/README.md

 ```
 $ sudo nano /home/root/.ssh/authorized_keys
 ```
 _The root user can no longer log in using the provided SSH keys.
-Let's now disable SSH access for root altogether in the following steps._
+Let's now disable access for root altogether in the following steps and add more security updates._

 #### Change default SSH port and disable root login

-_Remember, be sure to be logged in as_ `grader` _at this point._
+_Remember, be sure to have logged in as_ `grader` _at this point._

 ```
 $ sudo nano /etc/ssh/sshd_config